acelaya/ze-content-based-error-handler/README.md

 ];
 ```

 > The **plugins** block is the one consumed by the plugin manager.
-For more information on how plugin managers work,read [this](https://docs.zendframework.com/zend-servicemanager/plugin-managers/).
+For more information on how plugin managers work, read [this](https://docs.zendframework.com/zend-servicemanager/plugin-managers/).

 In order to use the built-in ConfigProvider, create a config file with this contents: